Turkey reports further influx of Syrian refugees

 Anatolia said 396 refugees from Syria's Idlib province, one of the hotbeds of a 14-month-old uprising against President Bashar al-Assad, had entered Turkey's Hatay province and registered in the villages of Kavalcik, Kusakli and Bukulmez.

-Four of the new arrivals were hospitalised with injuries, according to Anatolia.
+Four of the new arrivals were hospitalized with injuries, according to Anatolia.

 Turkey has set up about 10 refugee camps for Syrians fleeing violence between rebels and Assad's security forces.